dpfens/dpfens.github.io/blog/_posts/2019-05-05-structuring-donor-databases-networks.md

 {% include components/heading.html heading='Refining Models with MCMC Equilibration' level=3 %}

-Once we've selected an appropriate model type, we can further refine our results using Markov Chain Monte Carlo (MCMC) equilibration.
-This process iteratively improves the partition assignments until they converge on stable, high-quality results.
+Once we've selected an appropriate model type, we need to ensure we've found the best possible partition rather than settling for a mediocre one.
+Stochastic block models optimize over a vast landscape of possible partitions, and initial fitting can get stuck in local optima—similar to a hiker finding a nearby hilltop but missing the actual mountain peak.
+Markov Chain Monte Carlo (MCMC) equilibration systematically explores this landscape to refine our partition assignments.
+This iterative process continues until the model converges on stable, high-quality results that we can trust for strategic fundraising decisions:

 {% highlight python linenos %}{% raw %}# Start with your chosen model (standard, degree-corrected, or nested) state = inference.minimize_nested_blockmodel_dl(graph, deg_corr=True)